Jakbor32/Landing-page/README.md

 # Landing-page
-My first portfolio landing page.
+My first landing page.
+Built only with HTML, CSS and JS